in-toto/toc/reviews/incubation-in-toto.md

 # in-toto Incubating Stage Review

 in-toto is currently a CNCF sandbox project.
-Please refer to Harbor's initial [sandbox proposal](../proposals/in-toto.adoc) for discussion on in-toto's alignment with the CNCF and details on sandbox requirements.
+Please refer to in-toto's initial [sandbox proposal](../proposals/in-toto.adoc) for discussion on in-toto's alignment with the CNCF and details on sandbox requirements.

-In the time since being accepted as a sandbox project, Harbor has demonstrated healthy growth and progress.
+In the time since being accepted as a sandbox project, in-toto has demonstrated healthy growth and progress.

 * [v0.4.0 is the latest release](https://github.com/in-toto/in-toto/releases),